foejahmed/URL-Redirect-Checker/README.md

-list of url with any text before it can paste.
+click on icon then paste list of url (no problem if any text before it).

 process